A Glug of Oil

 Author: Jan Bennett

-Giant Yorkshire Pudding - Self Raising Flour
+Giant Yorkshire Pudding with Self Raising Flour

-Giant Yorkshire Pudding - Self Raising Flour
+Giant Yorkshire Pudding with Self Raising Flour

-Makes 4 very large puds.
+Makes 4 large puds.
 You will need a Yorkshire pudding tin; mine is a 4 hole tin and each hole is about (7.5cm) 3 inches round.

 Prep time: 5 MinCook time: 20 MinTotal time: 25 Min